-The Alternative text, Alt text for short, is an HTML attribute of the image tag.
+The Alt text, short for Alternative text, is an HTML attribute of the image tag.
 The Alt text serves as a way to provide a short description of the image.
 Since Google can’t “read” an image, the Alt text provides Google with useful information about the subject matter of the image.

-Additionally, special software, known as Screen Readers, used by the visually impaired rely on the content of the Alt text as a replacement to the images that appear on a webpage.
-So there is a user experience element to the Alt text, as well.
-This means using Alt text ensures your images are broadly reaching and provide an optimized user experience for everyone!
+Additionally, special software used by the visually impaired relies on the content of Alt text to describe the images on a website.
+So there is a user experience element to the Alt text.

 Another important consideration when generating the content of the Alt text is to make sure you include keywords you are trying to rank your page for.
 Including important keywords in the Alt text of an image can help search engines understand its relevance.

-Consider these simple examples using our image of the coffee cup:
+Consider these simple examples using our coffee image: